-Next morning I went back and asked the local florist about what I had seen.
+The next morning, my curious self went back and asked the local florist about what I had seen.
 He couldn’t shed much light but chuckled and told me about a runaway bride he had once almost dated but was relieved that he had been spared the consequences.

-In a culture that is so deeply imbued in the ethos of arranged marriage, do cases of runaway brides happen in India because our country is still caught in a time warp and not ready to let the girl breathe, not have confidence in her decisions?
-Or is the generation today too fickle because of the wide array of options in the form of dating apps, social network exposure and the general thought process that shaadi hai barbadi as perpetuated by the media with its skewed articles and WhatsApp jokes?
+Or is the generation today too fickle because of the vast array of options in the form of dating apps, social network exposure, and the general thought process that monogamy is archaic, as perpetuated by the media with its skewed articles and conversations?

-Or the whole idea of being stuck to one person for life that makes one baulk, the feeling of not having control for the rest of a lifetime.
+Or the whole idea of being stuck to one person for life that makes one balk at the feeling of not having absolute control over the rest of your life.
 These are the seeds of fear which propel a person to flee and can make them a runaway bride.

 A few male acquaintances of mine exhibited commitment phobia too, and the reasons were varied.

-Some were trying to get married on the rebound but having not given themselves enough time to heal at the eleventh hour they realised getting married to someone new wouldn’t help and they needed time alone to work on themselves.
+Some were trying to get married on the rebound but had not given themselves enough time to heal.
+So, at the eleventh hour, they realized getting married to someone new wouldn’t help and they needed time alone to work on themselves.

-Then there were men who felt they were still too young to get married.
+Then, there were men who felt they were still too young to get married.
 Again, part of the blame rests with the media portrayal of how the fun stops after marriage, eventually resulting in people making not-so-sincere promises and then running away from the wedding.